iggy-social/iggy-dashboard-template/README.md

 This is a template that allows you to rapidly set up a dashboard to manage your smart contracts, or to develop a web app for end users.

+Feel free to use the provided code template for both commercial and non-commercial purposes.
+The contributors of this template do not assume any responsibility for any issues that may arise from its use.
+You are encouraged to modify and adapt the code to suit your specific needs.
+Enjoy coding!

 ## Delete mirror.yml in .github/workflows

 This file is for backup purposes only.